alpaylan/cvdl-rs/README.md

 If you want to run the executable, you can run using the scheme below.
 You can change the files for playing around with your own CV.

-`cargo run -- data/data-schemas.json data/layout-schemas.json data/resume2.json results/output.pdf`
+`cargo run -- data/data-schemas.json data/layout-schemas.json data/resume-layout.json data/resume2.json results/output.pdf --debug`

+## Current Capabilities[todo]

 ## Roadmap and Todo List

-- [x] Add document-level layout
-  - [x] Add document margin
-  - [x] Add document layout(multi-column etc)
-  - [x] Add page cut
-- [x] Add absolute/percentage widths
 - [ ] Add CV examples
 - [ ] Add layout examples
-- [x] Add logging
-- [x] Standardize u32/f64 usage.
-Create clear-cut domains for each.
 - [ ] Start using data schemas
   - [ ] Add validation
   - [ ] Add serialization